-In today’s world, bringing up adolescents can be a harrowing experience.
-There are so many evils to beware of: immorality, alcoholism, drugs, … At the same time, temptations to sin come from many directions: television, magazines, internet, friends, …
+In today’s world, bringing up adolescents can be a harrowing experience for parents.
+There are many evils to beware of: immorality, alcoholism, pornography, drugs, gun violence, impaired drivers… At the same time, temptations to sin come from many directions: television, magazines, friends, movies, social media…

 To help their children, parents need to teach and guide them, especially by their own non-hypocritical examples.
 They must love them, spend time with them, and pray with them.
-They should correct and discipline them, but also allow their children some privacy and opportunities for self-expression and maturation, remembering that their offspring do not necessarily become exactly what they plan in the idealism of their minds.
+They should correct and discipline them, but also allow their children some privacy and opportunities for self-expression and maturation, remembering that their offspring do not necessarily become exactly what parents hope and plan.

-In this chapter three vital measures are emphasized: parents must pray for their children, they must have faith in God, they must not live in fear.
+In this chapter three important measures are emphasized: parents must pray for their children, they must have faith in God, they must not live in fear.

 - PRAY FOR YOUR CHILDREN

 The prayer of a parent is very powerful.
-The passage below illustrates how Jesus was moved to perform a miracle for a persistent mother.
+The passage below illustrates how a persistent mother found Jesus and moved him to perform a miracle for her daughter.

 The father in the next passage had asked the disciples to help.
 But when they could not, he persevered by going to Jesus.

 As they were rejoining the crowd a man came up to him and went down on his knees before him.
 “Lord,” he said, “take pity on my son: he is demented and in a wretched state; he is always falling into fire and into water.
 I took him to your disciples and they were unable to cure him.”
 In reply, Jesus said, “Faithless and perverse generation!
 How much longer must I be with you?
 How much longer must I put up with you?
 Bring him here to me.”
 And when Jesus rebuked it the devil came out of the boy, who was cured from that moment.
 (Mt 17:14–18, NJB)

 What troubles your children?
 Whatever it is, pray for them.
 What troubles you concerning your children?
 Examine yourself truthfully, and pray for yourself.